memo33/sc4pac-tools/cli.md

 sc4pac reinstall --redownload cyclone-boom:save-warning   # redownload instead of using cached assets
 ```

-Packages that are not actually installed will be ignored.
+Packages that are not actually installed will be ignored, but can still be marked for redownload in case they are part of the next update (e.g. when a corrupted file failed to extract).

 **Options:**
 - `--redownload` Also redownload assets of packages to re-install